MacToxa/Cubic-Fruits/README.md

    - Sword style mastery
    - Haki mastery
    - Mastery menu with progress for every mastery
+- Level (Total Mastery)
+   - 3 ways to gain level:
+      - Gaining mastery
+      - Defeating hard-to-beat bosses
+      - Quests
+   - Gaining a new level gives you 3 points, which you can spend on
+      - Armor (more health)
+      - Energy
+      - Fruit Power
+      - FS Power
+      - Gun Power
+   - (?)
+Every 10 levels, you get a special point, which you can spend on
+      - (?)
+Intelligence (faster mastery gain)
+      - Endurance (3 armor points, buffs the Six Powers)
+      - Willpower (3 energy points, buffs haki)
+      - (?)
+Charisma (gives you better dialogue options)
+- Power Level
+   - A stat that is a combination of your total level, haki mastery, Six Powers mastery, and race level
+   - Used to showcase how powerful you are overall
+   - Used for PVP
 - Haki/Aura
    - Armanent Haki
      - Able to hit elemental/logia fruits